pmacMaps/build-maps-leaflet-parcel-gds23/README.md

 #### Set Styles for Map App

-Add various styles as found in [reference stylesheet](https://github.com/pmacMaps/build-maps-leaflet-parcel-gds23/blob/main/the_styles.css).
+Add the project styles that are found in the [reference stylesheet](https://github.com/pmacMaps/build-maps-leaflet-parcel-gds23/blob/main/src/our_styles.css).

 ### JavaScript